Owner of medical marijuana dispensaries challenges constitutionality of law

 "When 'Project Claudia' was initiated, medical patients were in a limbo period in which it was unclear how they were going to access (medical marijuana)," Young said.

-However, McArthur wondered whether she needed evidence on who Supak was dealing with or why he was selling to them before making the constitutional decision.

-"I strongly suggest it's not necessary," Young replied, but McArthur said she wanted to think about whether such evidence would be helpful to her ruling on the validity of the law.
+"I strongly suggest it's not necessary," Young replied, but McArthur said she would think about whether such evidence would be helpful to her ruling on the validity of the law.

 Five other individuals alleged to be owners of medical marijuana dispensaries have joined the challenge but are awaiting its outcome.
 Young said thousands of other cases could be affected as well.

-Note: Note to readers: This is a corrected story.
-A previous version had the wrong spelling of Crown lawyer David Morlog